maxmind/MaxMind-DB/MaxMind-DB-spec.md

 The metadata is stored as a map data structure.
 This structure is described later in the spec.
-Changing a key's data type or removing a key would consistute a major version change for this spec.
+Changing a key's data type or removing a key would constitute a major version change for this spec.

 Except where otherwise specified, each key listed is required for the database to be considered valid.